Udugama Sri Buddharakkitha Thera

-Udugama Sri Buddharakkitha Thero (17 March 1930 - 8 April 2015) was a Sri Lankan Buddhist monk, who was the 20th Mahanayaka of the Asgiriya chapter of Siyam Nikaya.
+Udugama Sri Buddharakkitha Thera (17 March 1930 – 8 April 2015) was a Sri Lankan Buddhist monk, who was the 20th Mahanayaka of the Asgiriya Chapter of Siyam Nikaya.
 He was presented with the religious title of Agga Maha Pandita by the government of Myanmar on March 7, 2007, in recognition of his contribution to the purification, perpetuation and propagation of Buddhism.
-His complete title was Most Venerable Agga Maha Panditha Udugama Sddharmakirthi Sri Dhammadassi Rathanapala Buddharakkhithabhidhana Mahanayaka Thero.
+His complete title was Most Venerable Agga Maha Panditha Udugama Sddharmakirthi Sri Dhammadassi Rathanapala Buddharakkhithabhidhana Mahanayaka Thera.

 Biography

 Udugama Sri Buddharakkitha Thera was born on March 17, 1930, at Udugama village in Wariyapola Kalugamuwa in the Kurunegala District, to the family of J. M. Punchi Banda and Muthu Menike.
 Before entering the order of Maha Sangha, he received his primary education at the government school in Udugama.
 He entered the order of Buddhist monks as a novice at the Asgiri Maha Vihara on July 21, 1945, and received his higher ordination Upasampada at the historic Mangala Upostagara of Asgiri Maha Viharaya on June 12, 1951 at the age of 21.
 As a Samanera, he received his higher education at the Dharmaraja Maha Pirivena, Matale.
-He was a pupil of the late Mahanayake of the Asgiri Chapter, the Udugama Sri Buddharakkhita Ratanapalabhidhana Mahanayake Thera (1893-1970).
+He was a pupil of the late Mahanayake of the Asgiri Chapter, the Udugama Sri Buddharakkhita Ratanapalabhidhana Mahanayake Thera (1893–1970).